 This type of hypnosis doesn’t involve a trance; instead, women use deep breathing, visualisation, and affirmations to stay relaxed and positive during labour.

 How does hypnosis for labour work?

 Hypnosis advocates believe that when a woman feels fear during childbirth, her body releases stress hormones that trigger the body's "fight or flight" response.
-This causes muscles to tighten and interferes with the birthing process.
+This makes her muscles tighten up and can interfere with the birthing process.
 By training the subconscious mind to expect a safe, gentle birth, they say women can avoid going into the fight-or-flight state, allowing for a smoother labour and birth.

-Supporters say women can respond to learned hypnotic suggestions so well that they release natural "feel-good" hormones, such as endorphins and serotonin, while giving birth.
+Supporters say some women respond to these hypnotic suggestions so well that they release natural "feel-good" hormones, such as endorphins and serotonin, while giving birth.
 This, they say, relaxes the mother's muscles and nervous system to the point that she feels less pain – or even no pain at all.

-Unlike a medication or medical procedure, therapies such as hypnosis are difficult to evaluate scientifically.
-However, although better research is needed, there are several studies that show mothers who used hypnosis during their labour needed less pain relief medication and rated their pain as less severe.
+Therapies like hypnosis are difficult to evaluate in a scientific study.
+However, several initial studies have reported that mothers who used hypnosis during labour needed less pain relief medication and rated their pain as less severe.

 What are the disadvantages?

-Because many women who study self-hypnosis for childbirth hope to avoid pain medications or medical interventions, it's possible you'll feel disappointed if you end up asking for further medicated pain relief or needing interventions .
+Many women who try self-hypnosis for childbirth hope to avoid pain medications or medical interventions, so it's also possible you'll feel disappointed if you end up asking for further pain relief or needing an intervention.

 Is there anyone who can't use hypnosis during labour?

 Virtually anyone can use self-hypnosis; the only real requirement is being willing to listen to the suggestions and practice the techniques you learn.